 International Association for the Study of Lung Cancer (IASLC)

-The Myeloma Institute for Research and Therapy (MIRT), at the University of Arkansas for Medical Sciences, continues to be an international leader for investigations in the treatment of multiple myeloma.
-MIRT sees more patients with myeloma and related diseases per year than any other institution in the world, and CRAB’s partnership and scientific collaboration with MIRT continues to deepen.
-CRAB’s contributions to MIRT projects include experimental design, data acquisition and database development, statistical analysis, interpretation, and presentation of findings.
+The Myeloma Institute, at the University of Arkansas for Medical Sciences, continues to be an international leader for investigations in the treatment of multiple myeloma.
+The Myeloma Institute sees more patients with myeloma and related diseases per year than any other institution in the world, and CRAB’s partnership and scientific collaboration with the Myeloma Institute continues to deepen.
+CRAB’s contributions to the Myeloma Institute projects include experimental design, data acquisition and database development, statistical analysis, interpretation, and presentation of findings.
 Advances in the treatment of myeloma during this collaboration have included the use of thalidomide, the refinement of total therapy, the identification of prognostic markers and for the first time, the use of the word “cure” for this disease in 2010.

 Pancreatic Cancer Research Team (PCRT)